mbarbin/cubzzle/README.md

 ## Motivations

-I wanted to have a small project on GitHub that would use the OCaml Graphics library, as a code sample.
+I wanted to have a small code sample using OCaml Graphics on GitHub.

 ## Code documentation